GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 "Germany is roaring back to growth in the new year," said Berenberg Bank economist Christian Schulz.

-Oil prices rose above $113 a barrel as robust economic data from the United States, China and Germany lifted the outlook for global fuel demand.
+Oil prices rose towards $114 a barrel as robust economic data from the United States, China and Germany lifted the outlook for global fuel demand.

 Manufacturing in China and the United States grew this month at the quickest pace in about two years.